cycle/docs/advanced/introspection.md

 }
 ```

-> Only tables specific to database prefix (if any) have resulted.
+> Only tables specific to the database prefix (if any) are returned.

 Schema Reader/Builder (`AbstractTable`) is available using `getSchema` method: